rectorphp/rector/docs/how_to_add_test_for_rector_rule.md

 Our rule in this example is: `Rector\SOLID\Rector\Class_\FinalizeClassesWithoutChildrenRector`

-Job of this rule is to add `final` to every class, that has no children and is not a Doctrine entity = everywhere it can without breaking our code.
+This rule's job is to add `final` to every class that has no children and is not a Doctrine entity = everywhere it can without breaking our code.

 ## 2. Detect the Minimal File

-Usually the Rector diff output is long and contains many other errors related to other rules.
-It's a mess, we can't use that for test fixture.
+Usually, the Rector diff output is long and contains many other errors related to other rules.
+It's a mess; we can't use that for a test fixture.
 We need to find **1 responsible line**.

 The best way is to copy the file to local code, e.g. `app/SomeFile.php` a put only the broken line there.